PurpleSpy/ImageColorChannelSplitter/README.md

 Args may be individual image, files, argument files,directories or web url, zipfiles if chosen or individual files will be placed in the same folder as original image

-Images that were downloaded from url and clipboard images will be saved to ThisAppLocation\imgdownloads
+Images that were downloaded from url and clipboard images will be saved to J:\visual studio 2017\projects 17\ChannelSplit\ChannelSplit\bin\Debug\imgdownloads

 -C Uses Image From clipboad